Rethinking DEI? Women, equity and work

 While it’s true that DEI lives in company culture and not in a job title – and that not everyone sees the justification for initiatives – headlines from McKinsey’s latest annual Women in the Workplace study, conducted in partnership with LeanIn.Org, and new academic research show a continued need to support policies and practices that advance women: if not in name, then certainly by aim, direction and intention, including with flexibility for all, and to make it everyone’s responsibility.Now in its tenth year, McKinsey’s survey of 281 participating organisations represents 10 million US employees.
 It finds it will still take women 50 years to achieve C-suite parity with men and even longer for women of colour.
 McKinsey and Lean In are calling on employers to re-commit to supporting women at every stage of their careers against these budgetary headwinds and shift in mood – irrespective of whether the US will have its first female president come the new year.Easy wins are continuing to debias recruitment and performance reviews, rebuild career advancement programmes, which have declined in recent years, and embed flexibility.
 In parallel, culture, allyship and individual action still play a significant part in effecting lasting change.
 This includes continuing to make room for people, like Elon Musk, who argue against specific programmes to support underrepresented demographics in business.
 After all, a key issue for both sides is how to treat people as individuals.One criticism for linking performance bonuses to DEI outcomes and target-driven approaches – a strategy being dropped by companies along with DEI teams in recent months – is the unintended consequence of hindering business performance.Yet, research shows that when handled well, there are clear economic and social benefits to having more diverse and inclusive leadership teams.What isn’t in doubt is that removing bias and seeking to understand different perspectives – sometimes through difficult conversations – is the right course of action.
 Still over half of managers and leaders say DEI is a top priority right now and for the future, with internal and external pressure driving change.Against this political and legislative backdrop and the ever-present opportunity gap, what can each of us do to understand and address the implications of the latest data around gender equity in the workplace?Fixing broken rungs

 Despite clear gains and momentum, equal gender representation at work remains decades away.
 The reasons for this are familiar.In the US, as in the UK, women are represented in higher numbers as graduates in the workforce and outperform their male peers at school.
 The moment women enter the workforce, their representation starts to fall away.
 Then again at the first career step to manager, women are far less likely to get promoted.
 In 2018, for every 100 men promoted to manager, 79 women were.
 And this year, that figure is only 81 women.“As a result of this ‘broken rung’, men significantly outnumber women at the manager level, which makes it nearly impossible for companies to support sustained progress at more senior levels,” say the authors.Comparing 2015 to 2024, women’s representation at work has risen by three percentage points to 48%.
 At managerial level, the increase is two percentage points.
-The biggest increases have been from lower bases: c-suite roles (29%, up 12 percentage points), SVP (29%, up 6 percentage points), VP (34%, up 7%) and director (37%, up five percentage points).Embedding these gains cannot be sustained unless there is more promotion at all career stages now.
+The biggest increases have been from lower bases: c-suite roles (29%, up 12 percentage points), SVP (29%, up six percentage points), VP (34%, up seven percentage points) and director (37%, up five percentage points).Embedding these gains cannot be sustained unless there is more promotion at all career stages now.
 This is especially the case for women at the intersections of other marginalised groups, like women of colour, with a disability or who are LGBTQ+.
 In the US, Asian women have seen the greatest improvements to the “broken rung”, with 99 women promoted for every 100 men.
 Yet Black women (54) and Latinas (65) face the most significant barriers to promotion.The ongoing importance of tackling negative bias

 As well as workplace action, a focus on women entering the workforce in the next few years and those currently in their early careers needs to be a priority for employers.The charitable foundation, Inner Wings, recognises the importance of reaching girls before secondary school to build their confidence and expand their horizons about the career opportunities available to them.International schools’ focus on STEAM subjects is also helping to increase female participation and break out of the traditional female-dominated sectors, like health, education and retail and into tech, finance, technology and manufacturing.
 But it’s clear much more activity and collaboration are needed in this area.For Inner Wings, the launch of its advisory council, with high-level political, business and education support, is a clear statement of need, intent and its ability to influence and change make.
 For employers, addressing attitudes is also likely to prove fruitful; this through a mix of employee resource groups (ERG) on the one hand and evidence-based approaches to policymaking and practice on the other.A new study by Kristin Kelley, Lena Hipp and Paula Protsch at the WZB Berlin Social Science Center and the University of Cologne is a useful starting point for understanding perhaps why conversations around DEI have become more polarised, especially in this big election year; and how we can address these and adapt to continue to support the growth of a more equal and inclusive talent pipeline.Their research, 'Organisational Commitments to Equality Change How People View Women’s and Men’s Professional Success', shows the double-edged sword at the heart of DEI and women’s advancement programmes.
 This is, that a woman’s promotion is often seen as less fair and less based on merit than a man’s, but that a woman also has to work harder to secure that same promotion.“Our finding is that the public believes that intelligence and effort play less of a role in women’s promotions in organisations that commit to women’s advancement,” says Paula Protsch.
-When companies value women’s advancement or equal opportunities, women’s success is less likely to be judged as fair or attributed to intelligence and effort than when companies emphasise performance and uniform assessment standards.Such perceptions confirm that more action is need for women to be fully accepted, both in the workplace and in senior roles, and how committing to women's advancement involves achieving both parity of perception as well as parity of representation.What practices are companies making the most progress on gender equity operating? |
+When companies value women’s advancement or equal opportunities, women’s success is less likely to be judged as fair or attributed to intelligence and effort than when companies emphasise performance and uniform assessment standards.Such perceptions confirm that more action is needed for women to be fully accepted, both in the workplace and in senior roles, and how committing to women's advancement involves achieving both parity of perception as well as parity of representation.What practices are companies making the most progress on gender equity operating? |

 McKinsey’s ‘Women in the Workplace’ study reports that organisations with the most equitable workplaces have: